Sometimes one want to change path components of the URLs under which an application

 /myapp.
 More complex manipulations are left as an exercise to the reader.

-First the solution for the case of Apache httpd:
+First the solution for the case of the Apache HTTP Server:

 1. Use mod_rewrite